RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Results and discussions

 Collectively, unlike the spin model constructed within the $m\neq0$ framework in the subsection III-A---which fails to reflect the specific impact of intrinsic magnetism on the surface-state bands---the magnetic signatures extracted here can clearly delineate the precise modifications that intrinsic magnetism imposes on the surface-state bands of MnBi$_2$Te$_4$ films.
 These include corrections to the surface-state energy gap, the presence or absence of band splitting, and deformations of the Fermi surface.
-Therefore, the distinct RKKY signatures revealed here---such as the secondary kink, the transition in oscillation, and the emergence of spin-frustrated terms---can serve as a magnetic alternative for distinguishing between even- and odd-SL films.
-This approach provides a transport-independent means to resolve the experimental ambiguities encountered in prior transport-based studies \cite{20,24}, where electrical measurements alone cannot reliably differentiate the AI phase (even-SL films) from the QAH phase (odd-SL films).
+Therefore, the distinct RKKY signatures revealed here---such as the secondary kink, the transition in oscillation, and the emergence of spin-frustrated terms---can serve as a magnetic alternative for distinguishing between AI phase (even-SL) and QAH phase (odd-SL).
+This approach provides a transport-independent means to resolve the experimental ambiguities encountered in prior transport-based studies \cite{20,24}, where electrical measurements alone cannot reliably differentiate the AI phase (even-SL) from the QAH phase (odd-SL).